SamBailey6194/the-ember-table/docs/markdowns/automateddjangotesting.md

-# Automated Tests
+# Automated Django Tests

-This document outlines the automated backend tests written for the Django Apps using Django’s TestCase.
+This document outlines the automated backend tests written for the Booking and User Apps using Django’s TestCase.

 All tests were executed and passed successfully.